10 Best Herbal Essential Oils For Premenstrual Syndrome

 rosmarinus officinalis essential oil

-Rosmarinus officinalis, commonly known as rosemary, produces essential oils that have been studied for their potential benefits in alleviating symptoms of premenstrual syndrome (PMS).
+Rosmarinus officinalis, commonly known as rosemary, is a popular herb whose essential oil has been studied for its potential benefits in alleviating symptoms of premenstrual syndrome (PMS).

 matricaria chamomilla essential oil